Diphasiastrum complanatum

 Diphasiastrum complanatum, common names groundcedar, creeping jenny, or northern running-pine, is a species of clubmoss native to dry coniferous forests in colder northerly parts of the world.
 Under the original name Lycopodium complanatum, this was an inclusive superspecies that included a number of other species now known to be biologically separate.
+This plant is an evergreen, perennial pteridophyte.
+The spores are produced June to September.